genevate/style_guides/programming/git.md

 ## Commits

-* Use the following format for the first line of the commit message:
+- Use the following format for the first line of the commit message:
-    * Use 50 characters or less.
+    - Use 50 characters or less.
-    * Use past tense (makes it easier to build and read changelogs).
+    - Use past tense (makes it easier to build and read changelogs).
-    * Use the following prefixes only:
+    - Use the following prefixes only:
-        * **Fixed** - Code that has been fixed.
+        - **Fixed*- - Code that has been fixed.
-        * **Removed** - Code that was once added but has now been removed.
+        - **Removed*- - Code that was once added but has now been removed.
-        * **Added** - New code that is an enhancement/feature, etc.
+        - **Added*- - New code that is an enhancement/feature, etc.
-        * **Updated** - Code that has been updated.
+        - **Updated*- - Code that has been updated.
-        * **Refactored** - Code that has been refactored.
+        - **Refactored*- - Code that has been refactored.
-    * Use hashtags (easier to search for later).
+    - Use hashtags (easier to search for later).
-* Use the following format for the body of the commit message:
+- Use the following format for the body of the commit message:
-    * Use a space between the first line of the commit message and the body.
+    - Use a space between the first line of the commit message and the body.
-    * Use a bullet for each detail of the commit body.
+    - Use a bullet for each detail of the commit body.
-    * Include links to dependent projects, stories, etc. if available (usually the first bullet point).
+    - Include links to dependent projects, stories, etc. if available (usually the first bullet point).
-* Use the --message option for short one-line commit messages sparingly.
+- Use the --message option for short one-line commit messages sparingly.
 Better to provide bullet points, within the commit message body, which details and supports the one-line commit message.
-* Each commit should answer the following:
+- Each commit should answer the following:
-    * What? -- What is the body of work being committed.
+    - What? -- What is the body of work being committed.
-    * Why? -- Why is the body of work necessary?
+    - Why? -- Why is the body of work necessary?
-    * How? -- How does the body of work solve the why.
+    - How? -- How does the body of work solve the why.

 ## Tags

-* Always tag your releases.
+- Always tag your releases.
-    * Makes it easier to build changelogs.
+    - Makes it easier to build changelogs.
-    * Makes it easier to compare differences between versions.
+    - Makes it easier to compare differences between versions.
-    * Makes adoption of the new changes easier and faster.
+    - Makes adoption of the new changes easier and faster.

 ## Pull Requests

-* Avoid authoring and reviewing your own pull request.
+- Avoid authoring and reviewing your own pull request.
-* Review and merge pull requests quickly (ideally, don't let them linger more than a couple of hours max).
+- Review and merge pull requests quickly (ideally, don't let them linger more than a couple of hours max).
-* Keep pull requests short, sweet, and easy to review.
+- Keep pull requests short, sweet, and easy to review.
-* Add story links to pull request message bodies (if applicable).
+- Add story links to pull request message bodies (if applicable).
-* If the pull request discussion gets noisy, stop typing and switch to face-to-face chat.
+- If the pull request discussion gets noisy, stop typing and switch to face-to-face chat.
-* Once reviewed and discussions resolved, the reviewer should merge the feature branch.
+- Once reviewed and discussions resolved, the reviewer should merge the feature branch.
-* As a reviewer, ensure all tests pass before merging.
+- As a reviewer, ensure all tests pass before merging.
-* Once reviewed and merged, the author should delete the merged branch (local and remote).
+- Once reviewed and merged, the author should delete the merged branch (local and remote).
-* If during a code review, additional features are discovered, create stories for them and then return to reviewing the pull request.
+- If during a code review, additional features are discovered, create stories for them and then return to reviewing the pull request.
-* In some situations, if the code you are working on is specific to an environment, check in the code to a branch and deploy that branch to the environment while the pull request is being reviewed (review environment only).
+- In some situations, if the code you are working on is specific to an environment, check in the code to a branch and deploy that branch to the environment while the pull request is being reviewed (review environment only).

 ## Workflows